Pelican-Elegant/elegant/documentation/content/Contributing/commitizen.md

 git-cz
 ```

-It will promot you for questions.
+It will prompt you for questions.
 Just answer them.
 Commitizen will automatically format it to conform to [Elegant Git commit guidelines]({filename}./git-commit-guidelines.md).

 If your Git commit fails for some reasons, like due to [Git hooks]({filename}./pre-commit.md), then you can fix the issue and rerun Commitizen using,